openthread/ot-docs/site/en/guides/porting/define-cmake-rules.md

 ## Step 5: The `src` directory

 This is the heart of the repository and is where the platform abstraction layer is implemented.
-It will also contain a few other required files.
+It also contains a few other required files.

 ### `src/arm-none-eabi.cmake`